EU 'regrettably' hits U.S. with tariffs, seeks better Biden ties | Business

 The move, given the green light by the World Trade Organization last month, is the latest in a 16-year U.S.-EU dispute over civil aviation subsidies.
 U.S. tariffs on $7.5 billion of EU products after a parallel WTO case against Airbus have been in place for over a year.
 "We have made clear at every stage that we want to settle this long-running issue," EU Trade Commissioner Valdis Dombrovskis told a news conference after an online meeting of EU trade ministers on Monday.

-Washington could, for example, choose to hike its tariffs on EU cheese, olives and whisky to 100% or switch to other products.
+Washington could, for example, choose to hike its 15% tariffs on Airbus planes, raise tariffs on products such as EU cheese, olives and whisky, or switch to other products.
 It argues there is no legal basis for EU measures because underlying subsidies to Boeing have been repealed.
 Brussels says only the WTO can determine whether members have complied with its rulings.

-"GREAT EXPECTATIONS" FOR BIDEN German Economy Minister Peter Altmaier told the news conference that many EU countries saw Biden's election victory as a chance for an improvement in ties.
+Boeing called the EU decision "disappointing and surprising," and urged Airbus and Brussels to work to resolve the trade dispute.
+"GREAT EXPECTATIONS" FOR BIDEN

 ALSO READ